-Last February I’ve spent a few weeks in Peru with my partner in crime.
-He is a real water and wildlife lover.
-I, on the other hand, am not a big fan of water.
-He had convinced me to go swim with sea lions… After setting aside my fears, I experienced a great water adventure with one of the cutest animals I’ve ever encountered.
-While researching about this activity I realized there’s definitely poor information about this on the world wide web – so here you go! 😉
+Last February I’ve spent a few weeks in Peru.
+I am not a big fan of water but I heard about the awesome sea lions in Lima.
+After setting aside my fears, I experienced a great water adventure with one of the cutest animals I’ve ever encountered.
+While researching this activity I realized there’s definitely poor information about this on the world wide web – so here you go! 😉

 PS, I already warn you for the pictures: some water came into the Go Pro case & ruined the quality of most pictures.
 Also, I was terrified.
 WATER and SEA LIONS from close-by aren’t my cup of tea.